 An exponential rise in the number of older adults with cognitive impairment is predicted.
 Postural instability and resultant falls are known problems for this population group.

-This study will contribute to the understanding of the possible factors which might reduce postural stability in people with mild to moderate cognitive impairment.
+This study explored the understanding of the possible factors which might reduce postural stability in people with mild to moderate cognitive impairment.
 Results will inform the development or modification of the intervention and also inform a fully-powered RCT to investigate the efficacy of this modified OEP intervention programme.

 If successful, the use of this intervention might lead to significant health benefits for vulnerable older adults especially reducing the risk of falls.